ocaml-community/utop/README.md

 let () = UTop_main.main ()
 ```

-You can also use the `ocamlc` sub-command instead of `ocamlmktop`, in
+You can also use the `ocamlc` sub-command instead of `ocamlmktop`.
+In
-this case you need to pass these thee extra arguments:
+this case you need to pass these three extra arguments:

 * `-linkall` to be sure all units are linked into the produced toplevel
 * `-package compiler-libs.toplevel`
 * `-predicates create_toploop`

-With the last option ocamlfind will generate a small ocaml unit,
+With the last option `ocamlfind` will generate a small ocaml unit,
 linked just before `myutop_main.cmo`, which will register at startup
 packages already linked in the toplevel so they are not loaded again
 by the `#require` directive.
 It does the same with the `ocamlmktop`